DistributeCompany/open-manufacturing-model-docs/docs/tutorials/guitar-shop.md

 # Intermediate 3: Custom Guitar Workshop

 Welcome to our custom guitar workshop tutorial.
-Here we'll explore how OMM can help manage a workshop that creates high-quality, customized guitars.
+Here we'll explore how OMM can help manage a workshop that creates customized guitars.
 This example shows how to handle both automated and hand-crafted manufacturing processes.

 ## What We're Building